International Students: All you need to know

 In this form, you must also agree to certain obligations, such as obeying directives and requirements of the governments of Québec and Canada, plus those of Université Laval, and to assume risks pertaining to the COVID-19 pandemic.

-Université Laval would like to support students who have to pay for hotel accommodations to self-quarantine upon their arrival in Canada.
-A scholarship program was created to provide some relief.
-You may be eligible for a $750 scholarship, subject to certain conditions.
+Université Laval wants to support students who have to pay for hotel accommodation to self-quarantine upon their arrival in Canada.
+A bursary program has been created to provide some relief.
+Subject to certain conditions, you could be awarded a bursary of up to $1,500.

-To learn more about the program and apply for financial aid: Quarantine relief scholarship
+To learn more about the program and apply for financial aid, see Quarantine relief bursary

-Air travellers must submit their information electronically through ArriveCAN before boarding their flight.
+Air and land travellers must submit their information electronically through ArriveCAN before coming into Canada.
 ArriveCAN is available as a mobile app (iOS and Android) as well as online.
 (The site is supported by all recent versions of browsers other than Internet Explorer.)
 Before you travel, you must submit your travel and contact information, your quarantine plan (address where you are quarantining, whether vulnerable individuals will be at that same location, etc.), as well as a COVID-19 symptom self-assessment.
 When you arrive in Canada, you must show your ArriveCAN receipt to the border services officer (an ArriveCAN confirmation receipt, or take a screenshot or print your confirmation if you sign in online).

 Once in Canada, you must use ArriveCAN or call 1-833-641-0343 to confirm that you have arrived at the address you provided for your quarantine and to complete daily COVID-19 symptom self-assessments during your quarantine period.